ds4se/chapters/etbarr/naturalness.md

 in a test corpus.
 Intuitively, it measures the average *information content* of each token in bits.

-Typically, English comes in between 7 and 8 bits using modern n-gram models over words.
+Typically, the cross-entropy of English falls between 7 and 8 bits using modern n-gram models over words.
 What about code?
 Its syntax is simpler than natural language, but contains more neologisms and sometimes defines terms quite far from their uses.
-To our surprise, we found that source code was not only repetitive and predictable, but much *more so* than natural language, coming in at around 3--4 bits.
+To our surprise, we found that source code was not only repetitive and predictable, but much *more so* than natural language, coming in around 3--4 bits.
 We remind the reader that this measure log-scaled, and thus, code is roughly 8--16 times *more predictable* than English!
 This encouraging finding led us to seek applications.